 Paying in Person

-Student Accounts offers all students the opportunity to pay their bills, add funds to their Claw Cards and complete most other financial transactions with the College by visiting the cashiers located in Building D, room 1147.
+Student Accounts offers all students the opportunity to pay their bills and complete most other financial transactions with the College by visiting the cashiers located in Building D, room 1147.

 Cashiers are authorized to accept cash payments, money orders, bank checks and personal checks drawn on a U.S.-based checking account.
 All personal check payments are debited by electronic fund transfer from the bank account.
 Make checks and money orders payable to "Georgia Gwinnett College" and be sure to include your name and student ID on the payment.